Get exclusive member benefits & effect social change. Join Today

-Chronic stress can have dramatic effects on the body, such as elevating blood pressure, increasing body temperature, and disrupting brain function.
-Through developing a more effective mental and physical response to stress, biofeedback aims to help a person control body processes like heart rate and blood pressure that were once thought to be completely involuntary.
+Chronic stress can have dramatic effects on your body.
+This may include elevated blood pressure, increased body temperature, and disruption of brain function.
+By promoting a more effective mental and physical response to stress, biofeedback aims to help you control body processes like your heart rate and blood pressure.
+These body processes were once thought to be completely involuntary.

-According to the University of Maryland Medical Center, the three most common methods of biofeedback include:
+The three most common methods of biofeedback include:

 A typical biofeedback session lasts between 30 and 60 minutes.
 The number of sessions needed to resolve an issue will vary depending on a number of factors, including how quickly you learn to control your physical responses.